nasa-jpl/open-source-rover/mechanical/rocker_bogie/README.md

 ### Attach the front servo

 First attach the bracket to the shaft you just attached to the joint using 3 or 4 M4 screws.
 Then assemble the servo block to the servo.
-Insert the set screw that came with the servo inside the hollow shaft that fits onto the spline profile on the servo output.
-This prevents the corner assembly from falling off the rocker-bogie later.
+Insert the set screw that came with the servo inside the hollow shaft that fits onto the spline profile on the servo output, but don't tighten it yet as we'll have to readjust later when calibrating the corner motors.
+This screw prevents the corner assembly from falling off the rocker-bogie while driving.

 Route the wiring from the servo motor through the hole and into the extruded shaft, then attach the servo motor and block to the front rocker-bogie bracket.